 5. Cantabon Caves

-Besides bathing on beautiful beaches or jumping from waterfalls, another interesting thing to do in Siquijor is to delve underground.
+Besides swimming at beautiful beaches or jumping from waterfalls, another of the most interesting things to do in Siquijor is to head underground.
 In the heart of the island the Cantabon Caves await you – a network of tunnels almost a kilometre long that you can visit with the help of a guide.
-The current route is 600 metres and we promise it will be one of the most special activities you do during your tour of Siquijor.
+The current route covers 600 metres and we promise it will be one of the most special activities you do during your tour of Siquijor.

-The information office is in the village of Cantabon.
-Here you have to pay the entrance fee, which includes: guide, helmet and torch.
-The guide costs ₱500 and is valid for up to three people, after which you have to add ₱50 per person.
+The ticket office is in the village of Cantabon.
+Here you have to pay the entrance fee, which includes a guide, helmet and torch.
+The guide fee is ₱500 for up to three people, after which you have to add ₱50 per person.
 The last entry is usually at 17:00.

-After a short walk with your guide to the cave, once inside the adventure begins.
-It will take you over slippery floors, stalactites, stalagmites, columns and other rock formations (the cauliflower, the waterfall, Harry Potter’s hat…) and even a natural underground pool ideal for taking a dip.
+After a short walk with your guide to the cave, and once you’re inside, the adventure begins.
+You’ll make your way across slippery ground, stalactites, stalagmites, columns and other rock formations (the cauliflower, the waterfall, Harry Potter’s hat…) and even a natural underground pool ideal for taking a dip.
 The tour lasts between 45 minutes and an hour and a half, depending on the stops you make and your agility.

-Traveller to traveller: do this visit with non‑slip footwear suitable for water and wear a swimsuit, and we recommend you leave your electronic devices in the locker so you don’t have to worry about them.
+From one traveller to another: do this visit with non-slip footwear suitable for water and wear a swimsuit, and we recommend you leave your electronic devices in the locker so you don’t have to worry about them.
 You can take your phone and during the tour the guides can carry it for you, but it’s better if you also have a dry bag.

 Explore Cantabon Caves